fairdrop-io/fairdrop-io/auth_module.md

 # Sign in with Idena Python module

-Written from scratch, this module adds sign in wit hidena functionality to Python apps and websites.
+Written from scratch, this module adds sign in with idena functionality to Python apps and websites.

 requirements: eth_keys